 If we have trouble believing we are deserving of love, then we will end up pursuing someone whom it seems like we’re begging for love from.
 If we lack self-confidence, then we will attract someone who will make us feel like less than ourselves.
 Likewise, if we are self-secure and committed to learning about ourselves, then we will draw someone mutually curious and respectful.

 Life is all about growing and expanding so, that is the purpose of our relationships.
 No one wants a relationship to end, whether it’s because you’ve been on a few fun dates or because you share children with someone.
-But the truth is often the moment we consider if we should give up and walk away is the moment we already have.
-We won’t be doomed in love because of one, two or even three failed relationships; but you will be if you don’t believe that you deserve better.
+Often the moment we consider if we should give up and walk away is the moment we already have.
+We won’t be doomed in love because of one, two or even three failed relationships.
+But you will be if you don’t believe that you deserve better.